-Monday marked the United States’ yearly celebration of all-things watermelon, something that, at first, seems random yet harmless enough.
+Tuesday marked the United States’ yearly celebration of all-things watermelon, something that, at first, seems random yet harmless enough.
 But as people around the country observe National Watermelon Day every Aug.
-3 by, well, eating watermelon, it’s impossible to ignore the racist trope associated with the succulent fruit.
+3 by, well, consuming watermelon in some shape, form or fashion, it’s impossible to ignore the racist trope associated with the succulent fruit.

-However, before we get to the racial hangups surrounding watermelon, there is one other pressing issue that no one can seem to properly address: How did National Watermelon Day actually become a thing in the first place?
+However, before we get to the racial hangups surrounding watermelon, there is one other pressing issue that no one can seem to properly address: How in the world did National Watermelon Day actually become a thing in the first place?

 According to some very brief and unofficial research online and especially on social media, it looks like the observation (holiday?) was being celebrated on Twitter as far back as 2012.
 Of course, that research also uncovered extreme instances of anti-Black racism with those National Watermelon Day tweets, making it even more of a burning question to find out how the day even come into existence.

 For anyone who’s been paying attention, each year seems to bring a new random holiday, Popcorn Day and Squirrel Appreciation Day notwithstanding.
 But, at least for this Black writer, National Watermelon Day is a new one.
-And with all the racist commentary attached to it online, it makes one wonder who decided this was a good idea?
-After all, there has never been any news of slumping watermelon sales, so there’s no need for any extra promotion of something people already love, right?
+And with all the racist commentary attached to it online, one can’t help but wonder who decided National Watermelon Day was a good idea?
+After all, there has never been any news of slumping watermelon sales, or anything of the sort, so there’s no need for any extra promotion of something people already love, right?
 Wrong, apparently.